SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 ## function

 In the reference,
-"function" includes both free functions and member functions, so we don't also mention methods separately.
+“function” includes both free functions and member functions, so we don’t also mention methods separately.
-In the guide, we write "functions and methods".
+In the guide, we write “functions and methods”.

 ## headings